bwireman/go-over/README.md

 ### 🏴 Flags

-Override config values if set
+- `--format` FORMAT: Specify the output format of any warnings, [minimal, verbose, json] (default: None)

-- `--force`: will force pulling new data even if the cached data is still valid
+- `--force`: Force pulling new data even if the cached data is still valid
-- `--format=<format>`: specify the output format of any warnings `["minimal", "detailed", "json"]`
-- `--outdated`: will _additionally_ check if newer versions of dependencies exist
+- `--outdated`: Additionally check if newer versions of dependencies exist
-- `--ignore-indirect`: will ignore all warnings for indirect dependencies
+- `--ignore-indirect`: Ignore all warnings for indirect dependencies
+- `--verbose`: Print progress as packages are checked
+- `--help`,-h: Print help

+Flags override config values if set

 ### ⚙️ Config